gardener/gardener/docs/extensions/logging-and-monitoring.md

 Gardener logging consists of components in three roles - log collectors and forwarders, log persistency and exploration/consumption interfaces.
 All of them live in the seed clusters in multiple instances:
 - Logs are persisted by Loki instances deployed as StatefulSets - one per shoot namespace, if the `Logging` feature gate is enabled and the [shoot purpose](../usage/shoot_purposes.md#behavioral-differences) is not `testing`, and one in the `garden` namespace.
 The shoot instances store logs from the control plane components hosted there.
 The `garden` Loki instance is responsible for logs from the rest of the seed namespaces - `kube-system`, `garden`, `extension-*`, and others.
 - Fluent-bit DaemonSets deployed on each seed node collect logs from it.
 A custom plugin takes care to distribute the collected log messages to the Loki instances that they are intended for.
 This allows to fetch the logs once for the whole cluster, and to distribute them afterwards.
 - Grafana is the UI component used to explore monitoring and log data together for easier troubleshooting and in context.
 Grafana instances are configured to use the corresponding Loki instances, sharing the same namespace as data providers.
-There is one Grafana Deployment in the `garden` namespace and two Deployments per shoot namespace (one exposed to the end users and one for the operators).
+There is one Grafana Deployment in the `garden` namespace and one Deployment per shoot namespace (exposed to the end users and to the operators).

 Logs can be produced from various sources, such as containers or systemd, and in different formats.
 The fluent-bit design supports configurable [data pipeline](https://docs.fluentbit.io/manual/concepts/data-pipeline) to address that problem.
 Gardener provides such [configuration](../../charts/seed-bootstrap/charts/fluent-bit/templates/fluent-bit-configmap.yaml) for logs produced by all its core managed components as a `ConfigMap`.
 Extensions can contribute their own, specific configurations as `ConfigMap`s too.
 See for example the [logging configuration](https://github.com/gardener/gardener-extension-provider-aws/blob/master/charts/gardener-extension-provider-aws/templates/configmap-logging.yaml) for the Gardener AWS provider extension.
 The Gardener reconciliation loop watches such resources and updates the fluent-bit agents dynamically.

 ### Fluent-bit Log Parsers and Filters
 To integrate with Gardener logging, extensions can and *should* specify how fluent-bit will handle the logs produced by the managed components that they contribute to Gardener.
 Normally, that would require to configure a *parser* for the specific logging format, if none of the available is applicable, and a *filter* defining how to apply it.
 For a complete reference for the configuration options, refer to fluent-bit's [documentation](https://docs.fluentbit.io/manual/).

 > **Note:** At the moment, only *parser* and *filter* configurations are supported.